isomerpages/mom-rcfw/_activities/0a-past-activities-fow-conference-2019.md

 The conference brought together more than 700 government, worker and employer representatives from ASEAN Member States and ASEAN’s six dialogue partners – Australia, China, India, Japan, Korea and New Zealand.

-To watch the video recordings of the sessions, please click the session titles below.
+To watch the **video recordings** of the sessions, please click the session titles below.
 Videos are provided by the International Labour Organization (ILO).

 ### Opening Session

 - [Welcome remarks by Mrs Josephine Teo](https://www.youtube.com/watch?v=gvwC77iU5M0&t=104s), Minister for Manpower and Second Minister for Home Affairs (Singapore)
 - [Opening address by Mr Guy Ryder](https://www.youtube.com/watch?v=9vEm_RGhcno), ILO Director-General
 - [Keynote presentation by Ms Reema Nanavaty](https://www.youtube.com/watch?v=_jqyXqOZbd0), Commissioner from ILO Global Commission on the Future of Work

+---

 ### Panel Discussions
 Tripartite speakers from the region, Commissioners from the ILO’s Global Commission of the Future of Work and industry leaders shared insights and engaged in in-depth discussions with the participants.